 That's why we are going to enter in more details during this ConvertKit vs Mailchimp comparison, we are going to analyze their pricing, the features - by category - they present to their customers and then wrapping all this with an opinion that we hope will be unbiased.

 Usually, with SaaS we have different pricing that will adapt to different wallets size or business sizes.
 The thing is none of them are cheap solutions per se.
-But the fact that MailChimp gives you the chance to have a forever free plan may be the detail that will tip the scale towards the "monkey-company".
+But the fact that Mailchimp gives you the chance to have a forever free plan that allows you to start sending emails may be the detail that will tip the scale towards them.

 A lot of new businesses would like to experiment first with email marketing before starting to spend money on the service.
 And a free account with 2000 contacts and 10000 emails per month might just be the experiment they need before starting to use this channel more heavily.